Daniel Boone Bicentennial half dollar: History

-Production and collecting
+Production

 In 1934, coins were struck only at the Philadelphia Mint, and all were sold by the end of the year.
 In early 1935, production continued, this time with the coins being struck at all three mints.
 That same year, the coin's reverse design was modified when C. Frank Dunn, the secretary of the Boone Bicentennial Commission, used his connections in Congress to get new legislation approved stating in part:

 That, insomuch as the annual change in coinage date required by law has caused the removal of the commemorative date of 1934 from the design originally approved and in use for the coinage of the 50-cent pieces commemorating the two hundredth anniversary of the birth of Daniel Boone… it is herby authorized to supplement said design so that the reverse of said 50-cent pieces will show the figures "1934" immediately above the words "PIONEER YEAR".

 The legislation passed on August 26, 1935, and as a result, an additional 10,008 coins were minted at Philadelphia, with 2,003 being minted at Denver and 2,004 at San Francisco.
 Dunn advertised these coins as rarities, and the pair (consisting of coins with and without the "1934") was sold for $3.70.
 Although collectors ordered this extra issue in order for their sets to be complete, most were frustrated when their orders were returned unfilled by the commission, which claimed that all of the branch mint pieces were sold in pre-order sales.
 As a result, many collectors, sensing fraud from the commission, turned to the secondary market.
 Although the coins were available on the secondary market, they were sold at many times their initially advertised price.
 Frustration was further compounded when rumors circulated that the commission had distributed only around 25% of the branch mint issues and held the remaining coins to be released to dealers and speculators after the price had significantly risen.

 Production of the Daniel Boone Bicentennial half dollar continued into the following three years.
 Although Dunn initially announced production would end in 1937, the following year more coins would be minted.
 However, the 1937 and 1938 were largely shunned by collectors and did not sell well, resulting in many being returned to the mint and melted.
+Sales were suspended due to poor results by July 1938.

+Collecting

 Today, Boone half dollars are among the most widely available classic commemoratives for type set collectors.
 The 1934 and 1935 coins from Philadelphia had the highest mintages and are commonly encountered by collectors on the secondary market, while later issues, especially the "small 1934" issues from Denver and San Francisco, the 1937, and 1938 issues are rarer thanks to mass melting.